Sojabio/Sojabio/README.md

 <h1 align="center">Hi 👋, I'm Solène</h1>
-<h3 align="center">currently studying fullstack web development at The Hacking Project</h3>
+<h3 align="center">freshly graduated from the fullstack development bootcamp at The Hacking Project</h3>
+<h3 align="center">currently looking for an apprenticeship with the help of Wild Code School</h3>

-- 🔭 I’m currently working on : learning and building small apps for The Hacking Project
+- 🔭 I’m currently working on : learning and exploring the world of coding

 - 🌱 I’m currently learning : **Ruby on Rails**, **Ruby**, **React**, **JS**